 A Closer Look At WiBACK Hardware

-The WiBACK Controller consists of an x86 system board (from low power Atom to 1U server) is typically located indoors and acts as the gateways between a WiBACK backhaul and a fixed network infrastructure (backbone).
+The WiBACK Controller consists of an x86 system board (from low power Atom to 1U server – virtualization via KVM is possible) is typically located indoors and acts as the gateways between a WiBACK backhaul and a fixed network infrastructure (backbone).
 Most of the WiBACK self-x functionality is implemented in this device, including monitoring, spectrum management, E2E QoS provisioning and overall network management.
 Conceptually multiple Controllers can be present in a network to reduce the risk associated with a single point of failure.

 The Controller manages traffic paths inside the WiBACK network and ensures that individual links will not be overloaded.
 In particular, links for voice traffic will always run at very low latency and close-to-zero packet loss.

-All WiBACK hardware is built upon carefully selected COTS components (x86/ARM system board) to ensure an optimal cost/performance ratio at a very low energy footprint.
-Hence, our outdoor nodes can be easily solar-powered and the Node-4-Connect even already includes a charge controller for LiFePo batteries (our built-in battery is dimensioned for 24/7/365 operation in areas roughly within the equatorial belt).
+All our WiBACK Nodes are designed upon carefully selected COTS components to ensure an optimal cost/performance ratio at a very low energy footprint.
+Hence, our outdoor nodes can be easily solar-powered and the Node-4-Connect even already includes a charge controller for LiFePo batteries (our built-in battery is dimensioned for 24/7/365 operation in areas located roughly within the equatorial belt).

 To foster local economies and human capacity building, we make blue prints of our hardware platform freely available to our partners and provide tutorials to enable them to locally procure, produce and repair their devices.